87% Algae reduction to improve drinking water

 Autonomously operating solution

-In 2019, CAASD installed multiple MPC-Buoy algae management systems to cover the 7km²/2.7mi² Valdesia reservoir.
-The Valdesia reservoir is the main drinking water supply for the population of the Dominican Republic’s capital Santa Domingo and its provinces, providing drinking water to 4 million inhabitants.
-This hydroelectric plant, therefore, contributes significantly to the country, both in energy production, human consumption and agriculture.
+The Valdesia reservoir is the main drinking water supply for the population of the Dominican Republic’s capital Santo Domingo and its provinces, providing drinking water to 2 million inhabitants.
+At the end of 2018, an abnormal growth of algae threatened operations of the aqueduct, urging CAASD to look for possible solutions

 “We are very happy for having the LG Sonic services, since for us it is a guarantee that the waters that we have in the Valdesia dam will be kept in appropriate conditions, so we can keep using it and be able to continue satisfying the drinking water demand of approximately 40% of these four million people who live in the greater Santo Domingo area.“